 Your narrative for constrained submissions will, necessarily, be different than the narrative that you would submit for unconstrained requests and should clearly explain why your agency has chosen to propose this cut over other potential reduction items and detail the expected impact of the reduction on agency mission, goals, and operations.
-For reductions that are intended to realign spending with your agency's strategic priorities or direct funding away from lowperforming programs, use this section to identify specific activities/functions/programs that will be subject to reduction or elimination, how you identified these for reduction, and the outcome that you expect that this reduction will lead to at your agency.
+For reductions that are intended to realign spending with your agency's strategic priorities or direct funding away from low-performing programs, use this section to identify specific activities/functions/programs that will be subject to reduction or elimination, how you identified these for reduction, and the outcome that you expect that this reduction will lead to at your agency.
 The following guiding questions can be instructive in helping you to shape this narrative: What specific activities, functions, or programs will the agency reduce, eliminate, or shift the funding source for?
 How were these activities identified for inclusion in the constrained submission?
 Do other existing programs in your agency or other state agencies address the program's goals/mission?
 Could these be redeployed or leveraged as partners to meet this need, in the absence of funding for this particular program/service?
 Who will be affected by this reduction - what are the anticipated outcomes from the proposal?

 For constrained proposals that are submitted to meet the target reduction amount but are not related to strategic prioritization, you should use this space to provide more details about the reduction as applicable and to describe the adverse impacts that you expect to result from the reduction.
 You should make sure that you clearly articulate the harm that you expect this reduction to cause for agency staff, agency mission, and/or citizens who receive agency services.
 You should also detail any available strategies that could mitigate the adverse effects that you expect to result from the reduction.
 You should explain how your agency and the relevant program/department will continue to meet goals and deliver services if this cut is approved services.
-You should also detail any available strategies that could mitigate the adverse iffects that you expect to result from the reduction.
-You should explain how your agency and the adverse effects that you expect to result from the reduction.
-You should explain how your agency and the adverse effects that you expect to result from the reduction.
-You should explain how your agency and the relevant program/department will continue to meet goals and deliver services if this cut is approved services.
 You should also detail any available strategies that could mitigate the adverse effects that you expect to result from the reduction.
-You should explain how your agency and the relevant program/department will continue to meet goals and deliver services if this cut is approved.
+You should explain how your agency and the relevant program/department will continue to meet goals and deliver services if this cut is approved